Extra Help program for people on Medicare

 When you fill out the application for the Extra Help program, the Social Security

-for the income and resources of your spouse if you are married and living together.
+Administration will request information about your income and resources, as well as for the income and resources of your spouse if you are married and living together.

-Here is an example of the questions they will ask.
 You can start the online application process, save your work, and finish it another time.
 Family members, caregivers, and other third parties can help you fill out the Extra Help application.

-To answer these questions you’ll have to collect many documents and consider what
+To answer these questions you’ll have to collect many documents and consider what things you own alone, with your spouse, or with someone else.

 While this may be overwhelming, the program helps you save a lot of money.